 - Samsung Electronics (IPR2016-00652, IPR2016-00653, IPR2016-00654, IPR2016-00655).
 We filed four inter partes review petitions challenging four patents relating to touch screens.
 The Board issued final written decisions finding all challenged claims unpatentable on two separate grounds each.
 The Federal Circuit subsequently affirmed the PTAB’s findings and denied rehearing.

 - Samsung Electronics (IPR2014-00209, IPR2014-00212, IPR2014-00407, IPR2014-00408, IPR2014-01181, IPR2014-01182, IPR2014-01184, IPR2015-00820, IPR2015-00821).
 In matters adverse to Affinity Labs, we filed IPR petitions challenging three litigated patents generally relating to the delivery of Internet media content to a portable device.
 The PTAB issued final written decisions finding all challenged claims unpatentable, which were affirmed on appeal.

 - SAP AG (CBM2012-00001).
 We represented SAP, as co-counsel, in a CBM trial challenging a Versata patent involving product pricing in multi-level product and organizational groups.
-This CBM trial – the very first to be initiated – went to oral argument before the Board on April 17, 2013 on the issue of invalidity under 35 U.S.C. § 101, and the Board issued a final written decision in favor of SAP on June 11, 2013, finding every challenged claim invalid for failure to claim patentable subject matter under § 101.
+This CBM trial – the very first to be initiated – went to oral argument before the Board on April 17, 2013 on the issue of invalidity under 35 U.S.C. § 101, and the Board issued a final written decision in favor of SAP finding every challenged claim invalid for failure to claim patentable subject matter under § 101.
 The Board’s decision was affirmed on appeal by the Federal Circuit and the Supreme Court denied Versata’s petition for certiorari.